What are Gale Databases?

 Gale databases provide Chemeketa students and employees with access to articles from journals, magazines, and newspapers.
 Ebooks, media, and company directory information can also be found with Gale databases.

 Most of the library's databases are Gale databases, but not all of them.
 The library subscribes to many other databases for finding articles on many research topics.
 To get to Gale databases and other databases from on or off campus, go to the library's database page at http://library.chemeketa.edu/information/database.php.
-Gale databases can also be accessed direclty at Connect to Gale.
+Gale databases can also be accessed directly at Connect to Gale.

 Most Gale databases use standard search screens that provide various ways to search.
 The Advanced Search, or keyword search, is the default search screen.
 Other search options include Subjects and Publications.
-The Advanced Search screen gives the user more limiting options and multiple search spaces for complex searches.
+The Advanced Search screen gives the user more limiting options and multiple search boxes for complex searches.

 Figure 1 - Search Screen

 Results are listed in order by date of publication with newest items at the top of the list.
 In most cases, results include title, author, and date of publication.
 In Figure 2 below, the article is available in full text.
 Clicking on the title will display the complete article which can be read online, emailed or printed.

 Figure 2 - Results Screen - Article with Full Text

 The article in Figure 3 is not available in full text.
 Only an abstract is available.
 An abstract is a summary of the article.

 Figure 3 - Results Screen - Article without Full Text

 There are several ways to refine or filter search results using the options on the side of the results screen.
 For example, you can limit your results to magazine articles, academic journal articles or news articles.
 That's helpful if you specifically want to limit your results to magazine articles and exclude academic journal articles form the results or vice versa.
 If you had not limited results to Peer-reviewed at the beginning of your search, that filtering option is available on the results screen.